Time for Kane, Toews to Unite on Blackhawks Top Line

 For this to work, second-line center Nick Schmaltz, who leapt from six goals as a rookie to 21 in 2017-18, will need to continue his ascendance.
 The Blackhawks would also require more from Anisimov, who would have to assume more responsibility and productivity from the third line—if he’s not dealt.
 Talented but mercurial throughout his nine full seasons, Anisimov could wilt under that added pressure—or respond well to it.
 With Kane gone from his wing and less defensive attention on his line as a result, Anisimov would be in position to make opponents pay for disregarding the Blackhawks’ other lines, lessening the need to break up Kane and Toews if they are powering a dangerous top unit.

-Alex DeBrincat, who topped the Hawks with 28 goals last season as a rookie, showed promise when playing on Anisimov’s line.
+Alex DeBrincat, who topped the Hawks with 28 goals last season as a rookie, was effective when playing on Anisimov’s line.
 That duo posted a 58.02 SCF percentage over 141:04, and there would certainly be time for experimentation with other potential linemates in training camp and the early season.

 Any strategy that has worked in the past can at some point become counterproductive, and it’s possible that the Blackhawks’ offensive philosophy of steadfastly keeping Kane and Toews apart could be at that point.
 The duo played on separate lines last season and that certainly didn’t help Chicago’s once-dangerous offense, with the club tying for 21st in the league with 2.78 goals per game.
 With the Blackhawks’ depth no longer what it was during the Cup years, the strategy might no longer be aggressive enough, more reactive and knee-jerk than crafted for the current realities of the roster.